 Make the Garlic Bread

-Place bread on prepared baking sheet, cut side up.
-Spread garlic oil on roll and bake until golden brown, 6-9 minutes.
+Place roll on prepared baking sheet, cut side up and spread on garlic-olive oil mixture.
+Bake until golden brown, 6-9 minutes.

 Serve family-style, garnishing pasta with reserved prosciutto.
 Bon appétit!